Gixx/worstpractice.github.io/src/_posts/2020-01-20-create-a-simple-hamburber-menu-with-css.md

 ```

 See that the size and position in the initial state is the same as the hamburger's, and positioned right above it.
 Yes, the trick is you can change the
 size of a checkbox.
-If you make is visible by setting the `opacity` to 1, you can see how weird it is.
-In fact in every browser it will look a bit different.
+If you make it visible by setting the `opacity` to 1, you can see how weird it looks like.
+In fact in every browser it will look a
+bit different.
 But we don't want to so it, we need it only to be functional.
 Luckily it will be, even after change it's default size.
 And of course we have to make the hamburger clickable, so we set the `pointer-events: all`.

 #### 5. The menu

 The topmost layer is the menu content.
 It's up to you how you design it, I prefer to make it similar to the one that the
 <a href="https://getmdl.io/components/index.html#layout-section" target="_blank">Material Design Lite</a> uses.
 For this tutorial I focus on the menu
-"__frame__" only.
+"_frame_" only.

 ```css
 .m-menu__content {